 Have you ever had to replace a switch for the overhead lights in your kitchen?
 If you call an electrician, you can expect a bill to the tune of around $150—or you could cut out the middle man altogether and fix it yourself for about $4, assuming you have the skills to do so.

 Whether you’re looking to sharpen your home improvement skills or break into a career in property management, the Building Maintenance Training Program at Orleans Technical College is the ultimate jumping-off point.
 Here, you can get trained and ready to work in as little as six months, with no prior experience required.
 Learn the basics of carpentry, plumping, painting, electricity, air conditioning, dry wall and the other skills needed to maintain, renovate and service a variety of properties.
 This includes everything from apartment complexes and hotels to healthcare facilities and industrial properties.

 Orleans Technical College bundles all the necessary skills into its Building Maintenance program.
-The program, starting in October 2017, can be completed through full-time day classes in as little as six months.
+The program can be completed through full-time day classes in as little as six months.
 Alternatively, students can also opt for part-time classes via a 13-month program.
-Both options lead to the same outcome—a diploma from a fully accredited school that has been teaching the trades for 43 years.
+Both options lead to the same outcome—a diploma from a fully accredited school that has been teaching the trades for nearly 50 years.
 At Orleans, the overall mission is to help people grow into their full potential, both professionally and personally.